theghall/your-family-utube/README.md

   * Before adding a video you must select a profile by clicking on one.

-  * When you tab off the YouTube URL field or move focus to the tag field you will see the video in the viewer so you can see what you are entering tags for.
+  * When you tab off the YouTube&trade; URL field or move focus to the tag field you will see the video in the viewer so you can see what you are entering tags for.

   * Each user has their own tag namespace, so other users' tags won't pollute yours.